IBM/code-engine-microservices/README.md

 For more details and documentation on the Code Engine CLI, go [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cli).

-6. Run `./deploy-code-engine.sh` to deploy the Bee Travels application to IBM Cloud Code Engine.
+6. Run the `deploy-code-engine.sh` script to deploy the Bee Travels application to IBM Cloud Code Engine.

 ```
 cd code-engine-microservices